sygmaprotocol/sygma-relayer-deployment/docs/adding-new-network.md

 ### Relayers Configuration
 Relayers have two configurations: shared and env:
 - **Shared configuration** ([doc](https://github.com/sygmaprotocol/sygma-shared-configuration)) contains information about the domains Sygma operates within.
 The Sygma team updates this configuration.
 - **Env configuration** - This local Relayer configuration contains secret parameters, e.g., Network sender private key and RPC URL [doc](https://github.com/sygmaprotocol/sygma-relayer-deployment#relayer-configuration).
-It is located in the `SYG_DOM` [env variable](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_TESTNET.j2#L66).
+It is located in the `SYG_CHAINS` [env variable](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_PARTNERS.j2#L79).

 The Sygma team will update the Shared configuration, and no further steps are required from the Relay Partners.
 However, Relay Partners must modify the Env configuration according to their CI/CD flows.